-What Kind of Alimony Can I Expect?
+What Kind of Alimony Can I Expect in Pennsylvania?

 Depending on your particular circumstances the amount of spousal support varies from case to case.
 Certain particular factors that are often included in making a decision in a spousal support determination include the length of the marriage, the need for spousal support, age and health factors, standard of living experienced while in the marriage, length of time out of work, parental responsibilities, property holdings and any other factor that the court deems relevant to making a decision about a spousal support amount.